 Frozen shoulder is a condition that involves stiffness and moderate to severe pain in the shoulder joint.
-The pain can range from aching to a burning sensation it may affect the entire arm.
-It often arises without injury and is self limiting and eventually resolves in most individuals.
+The pain can range from aching to a burning sensation that may affect the entire arm.
+It often arises without injury, is self-limiting and eventually resolves in most individuals.

 Frozen shoulder progressively develops and can worsen over time.
 The pain and stiffness in the joint make everyday tasks such as showering, driving and dressing yourself difficult to complete.

-There are separate stages to the condition – freezing, frozen and thawing.
+There are distinct stages of the condition – freezing, frozen and thawing.

-The shoulder will start to ache and become very painful even at night and when lifting or reaching for things.
-The shoulder’s range of movement becomes limited while the pain increases when you lie on the affected side.
+The shoulder will start to ache and become very painful even at night and when lifting or reaching away from your body.
+The shoulder’s range of movement becomes limited while the pain increases.
+It often hurts when you lie on the affected side.
 This stage can last for two to nine months.

 Pain may begin to decrease during this phase, but your shoulder will remain stiff and your shoulder muscles will grow weak.
 This stage lasts between 4 to 12 months.